-- be respected as an individual and treated courteously, fairly and respectfully by other students and school staff; - treat teachers, staff, other students, themselves and property with respect; - take part in all school activities on an equal basis regardless of race, religion, religious practices, sex, sexual orientation, gender, gender identity, national origin, ethnic group, political affiliation, age, marital status, or disability; and - attend school daily, be prepared for class and complete assignments to the best of their ability.
+- be respected as an individual and treated courteously, fairly and respectfully by other students and school staff; - treat teachers, staff, other students, themselves and property with respect; - take part in all school activities on an equal basis regardless of race, religion, religious practices, sex, sexual orientation, gender, gender identity, national origin, ethnic group, political affiliation, age, marital status, disability, or other protected status; and - attend school daily, be prepared for class and complete assignments to the best of their ability.

-Parents/legal guardians have the right and responsibility to:
+Parents/guardians have the right and responsibility to:

-- be informed of their child's attendance, academic performance and behavior concerns; - receive information and prompt notification of inappropriate or disruptive behaviors by their child and any disciplinary actions taken by principals or school staff and have a voice in how to address them in a proactive manner; - assure their child brings to school only those things that are appropriate in a school setting; - inform school personnel of any issues that may impact the educational experiences of their child; and - participate in decision-making processes affecting school policies and procedures and the educational success of their child.
+- be informed of their child's attendance, academic performance and behavior concerns; - receive information and notification of inappropriate or disruptive behaviors by their child and any subsequent disciplinary actions taken by principals or school staff; - have a voice in how to address their child's inappropriate or disruptive behaviors in a proactive manner; - assure their child brings to school only those things that are appropriate in a school setting; - inform school personnel of any issues that may impact the educational experiences of their child; and - participate in decision-making processes affecting school policies and procedures and the educational success of their child.